abrarsharif66/test_hackprix/README.md

 **Note:** Ensure proper configuration of database connection details for seamless operation of the application.

 **Deployment:**
 We have deployed EduTrack on AWS EC2.
-To access it, visit [EduTrack on AWS EC2](http://your_ec2_instance_ip:8501) in your browser.
+To access it, visit [EduTrack on AWS EC2](http://neueraai.in) in your browser.

-**Contributors:**
+**sample testing questions**
+- list the students whose fee due is greater than 2000? (this is for student_data.py) -Give me the drive link for me101 subject code?  (for Notes.py) **Contributors:**
 - Abrar Sharif
 - Mohammed Abdul Junaid

 **Feedback and Contributions:**